andrewkolos/sqlworkshop/README.md

 `LEFT JOIN` returns all rows from the left table (table1), even if there are no matches on the right table.
 If there is no match, the field(s) corresponding to the right table will be `NULL`.

-Example: Generate a report of every customer and an order they've placed if any.
+Example: Generate a report of every customer and an order they have placed if any.

 ```SQL
 SELECT Customers.CustomerName, Orders.OrderID